 How will this project solve this problem?

-A sound understanding of the principles of what it takes to start and run a business is self-defense for all citizens, especially our at-risk, under-served youth.
-An investment to teach them now about entrepreneurship will pay off in terms of a more robust workforce for tomorrow.
+A sound understanding of the principles of what it takes to start and run a business is self-defense for all.
+An investment to teach children as young as age six about entrepreneurship will pay off in terms of a more robust workforce for tomorrow.
 JA helps bridge critical gaps in students' understanding of business practices and entrepreneurship with financial literacy education and mentoring that positively influence young people's decision-making.

 Potential Long Term Impact